Loki-Astari/geeky-nextjs/content/posts/C++WrapperforSocket.md

 ```

 For the server end, this is nearly as trivial as the client.
 Create a `ServerSocket` and wait for incoming connections from clients.
-When we get a connection, we return a `SocketData` object.
+When we get a connection, we return a `DataSocket` object.
 The reason for returning a new socket-like object is that this mimics the behavior of the underlying `::accept()` call, which opens a new port for the client to interact with the server.
 The additional benefit of separating this from the `ServerSocket` is that a subsequent version may allow multiple connections, and we want to interact with each connection independently without sharing state, potentially across threads, so modelling it with an object makes sense in an OO world.

 #### [server.cpp](https://github.com/Loki-Astari/Examples/blob/master/Version2/server.cpp)
 ```c